 There is basically three areas you can stay in Santorini and they are: Fira, Oia and Imerovigli.
 You can stay in one of the beach towns on the other side of the island (Kamari or Perissa), which are less xpensive and right on the beach, but missing those epic views that Santorini is very well known for and you are very far removed from everything so I would stick to the main three places.

 In Fira you can find some more budget friendly options and are surrounded by lots of restaurants and the downtown core ( ie: bars and pharmacies, a McDonald’s etc).
-My friend Mary put together THE BEST list of hotels in Fira which you can see HERE.
+If you are looking for a place to stay, you can check out these posts HERE and HERE.

 Imerovgli is in the center between Fira and Oia and is the most quiet and in my opinion- the most beautiful.
 There aren’t heavy crowds there!